Mount St. Mary's University: Saint Joseph College history and merger with Mount Saint Mary's

 Elizabeth Ann Seton, founder of the Sisters of Charity and the first native born United States citizen to be canonized as a saint, came to Emmitsburg in 1809.
 She lived on the campus of Mount St. Mary's while her own school was being built.
-For a while, she lived in the same log cabin that had been built for Father DuBois.
-In June 1809, Mother Seton established Saint Joseph's Academy and Free School for girls, the first free Catholic parochial school in the United States.
+For a while, she lived in the same log cabin that had been built for DuBois.
+In June 1809, Seton established Saint Joseph's Academy and Free School for girls, the first free Catholic parochial school in the United States.
 This school is considered to be the foundation of the entire Catholic parochial school system in the United States.
-Mother Seton wrote classroom textbooks and trained her Catholic sisters to become teachers, and accepted all students regardless of ability to pay.
+Seton wrote classroom textbooks and trained her Catholic sisters to become teachers, and accepted all students regardless of ability to pay.
 Saint Joseph's Academy and Free School developed into Saint Joseph College High School (1890–1946), Saint Joseph's High School (1946–1982), and Saint Joseph College (1902–1973), a four-year liberal arts college for women.

 There was a long shared history between Saint Joseph and Mount St. Mary's.
-In 1815, Mother Seton sent several of the Sisters of Charity to manage the Infirmary at Mount St. Mary's.
+In 1815, Seton sent several of the Sisters of Charity to manage the Infirmary at Mount St. Mary's.
 As enrollment at Saint Joseph's Academy grew in the 1800s, some professors from Mount St. Mary's were added to the Saint Joseph's faculty.
 And, since the campuses of the all-female Saint Joseph College and the all-male Mount St. Mary's were just a couple of miles apart, the schools historically depended on each other for social life.
 In 1967, female students at Saint Joseph College began taking some classes at Mount St. Mary's, and men from Mount St. Mary's began taking some classes at Saint Joseph.
 In 1973, with declining enrollment numbers and rising operating costs, Saint Joseph College closed its doors and merged with Mount St. Mary's, which has been fully co-educational since then.